Kids and Smoking

 To help prevent your kids from smoking and using chewing tobacco, keep these guidelines in mind:

-- Discuss it in a way that doesn't make kids fear punishment or judgment.
+- Talk about it in a way that doesn't make kids fear punishment or judgment.

-- It's important to keep talking to kids about the dangers of tobacco use over the years.
+- It's important to keep talking to kids over the years about the dangers of tobacco use.
 Even the youngest child can understand that smoking is bad for the body.

 - Ask what kids find appealing — or unappealing — about smoking.
 Be a patient listener.